neulab/awesome-align/README.md

 ### Acknowledgements

-Some of the code is borrowed from [HuggingFace Transformers](https://github.com/huggingface/transformers) and the entmax implementation is from [this repo](https://github.com/deep-spin/entmax).
+Some of the code is borrowed from [HuggingFace Transformers](https://github.com/huggingface/transformers) licensed under [Apache 2.0](https://github.com/huggingface/transformers/blob/master/LICENSE) and the entmax implementation is from [this repo](https://github.com/deep-spin/entmax).